MetaverseStandards/Virtual-Real-Integration/README.md

 The first use case (UC1), [Assisted Car-Human Urban Rendezvous](https://github.com/MetaverseStandards/Virtual-Real-Integration/blob/main/src/UC1/readme.md) is based on the general ideas of the "shared ride arriving for a passenger pickup scenario" that we have talked about off and on in the meetings.

 The second use case (UC2), [Underground Utilities - Reading the Street](https://github.com/MetaverseStandards/Virtual-Real-Integration/tree/main/src/UC2) is based on the need to understand what is buried in the ground at a construction site before and during excavations in order to prevent damage and injury.
-The location of buried pipes and cables are often only known approximately until they are exposed during digging.
-As they are exposed and as new facilities are placed in an excavation prior to burial, it is possible to make accurate surveys of 3D location.
+The location of buried pipes and cables are often only known  to different levels of precision as the design and excavation proceed
+1. During the design phase there may be either general records of a buried pipe or cable but only within a wide corridor _or_ there may be "as-built" video or imagery that can be used to provide an integrated view beneath the ground surface.
+2. During the location phase, the horizontal precision may be improved to a few tens of centimeters horizontally and a half meter vertically.
+3. During excavation, the precise location and condition is exposed within the excavated area.
+The integrated virtual/real view can be updated as the work proceeds to provide the best-available information as the work proceeds.
+Since very approximate information may be replaced by direct observation of the initially hidden buried facilities, it is possible to update the model based on these "as-built" observations so that they may be integrated into a view if a later project involves the same buried objects.

 ## Plan